-Remark: Understand the problem you are going to solve, and write down the right governing equations is the first and most important step for numerical simulation.
-Without background of "Fluid mechanics", "Heat Transfer" and "numerical heat transfer", it is hard to complete this step for fluid flow and heat transfer problem.
+Remark: Understanding the problem you are going to solve and writing down the corresponding governing equations is the first and most important step for numerical simulation.
+Without background of "Fluid mechanics", "Heat Transfer" and "Numerical Methods", it is hard to complete this step for fluid flow and heat transfer problem.